zeek/zeek-docs/cluster-setup.rst

 ^^^^^^^^^

 On Linux, Zeek supports `AF_PACKET sockets <https://docs.kernel.org/networking/packet_mmap.html>`_ natively.
-Currently, this is provided by including the `external zeek-af_packet-plugin <https://github.com/J-Gras/zeek-af_packet-plugin>`_ in default builds of Zeek for Linux.
+Currently, this is provided by including the `external Zeek::AF_Packet plugin <https://github.com/J-Gras/zeek-af_packet-plugin>`_ in default builds of Zeek for Linux.
+Additional information can be found in the project's README file.

 To check the availability of the ``af_packet`` packet source, print its information using ``zeek -N``::